Australia hero image

 • Lodging: 4★ city hotels with meeting rooms; resort properties in Cairns/Port Douglas; desert lodges near Uluru.

-• Meals: hotel breakfasts, harbour dinners, reef BBQ lunches, Indigenous bush tucker tastings; dietary needs coordinated in advance.
+• Meals: hotel breakfasts, harbour dinners, reef BBQ lunches, and Indigenous bush tucker tastings; dietary needs coordinated in advance.

 • Fundraising moments: harbour dinner cruises, reef sunset receptions, Uluru campfire storytelling, and laneway culinary tours.